isomerpages/ura-lkywcp/pages/faq.md

 # **Announcement and award**

-#### **When will the results be announced?**
+#### **How will the results be announced?**

-The results of the 2024 Prize were announced on 7 May 2024.
-Click [here](/resources/news/2024-press-release/) to read the press release.
+The results of the Prize will be announced via an offical press release.
+The nominated cities will also be informed of their outcomes when the results are released.

 #### **Who will be invited to receive the award?**

-The Mayor (or highest level representative) of the Laureate city will be invited to the **<mark>Lee Kuan Yew Prize Award Ceremony & Banquet</mark>** (a highlight event of the [World Cities Summit](https://www.worldcitiessummit.com.sg/), a biennial international Summit held in Singapore) to receive the award.
+The Mayor (or highest level representative) of the Prize Laureate and Special Mentions will be invited to the <u>Lee Kuan Yew Prize Award Ceremony & Banquet</u>** (a highlight event of the [World Cities Summit](https://www.worldcitiessummit.com.sg/), a biennial international Summit held in Singapore) to receive the award.
 The key city officials and partner organisations are also welcomed to participate in the event.

-#### **Will the Prize Laureate and Special Mention(s) be invited to speak?**
+#### **Will the Prize Laureate and Special Mentions be invited to speak?**

-The Prize Laureate and Special Mentions(s) will be invited to share their achievements and unique urban intiatives at the **<mark>Lee Kuan Yew World City Prize Lecture</mark>**, a key highlight of the World Cities Summit, a biennial international Summit held in Singapore.
+The Prize Laureate and Special Mentions will be invited to share their achievements and unique urban intiatives at the <u>Lee Kuan Yew World City Prize Lecture</u>, a key highlight of [World Cities Summit](https://www.worldcitiessummit.com.sg/), a biennial international Summit held in Singapore.

 #### **How can I attend the Prize events at World Cities Summit?**

-The next edition of World Cities Summit (WCS) will be held from 2 - 4 June 2024 in Singapore.
-The Prize events will be held in conjunction with WCS 2024.
 Please check the [WCS website](https://www.worldcitiessummit.com.sg/) for the latest updates.

 [Back to top](#sections)